 When water is at its maximum height, then it’s high tide.
 But when water is at its lowest height, it’s low tide.

-High tide usually last about 6 hours.
-Same for low tide.
+High tide usually lasts about 6 hours.
+And it’s generally the same for low tide.
 Also, tides hit a high and low usually twice a day.

 But what causes tides?
 And why are there low and high tides?

 The effects of the moon on ocean tides